 The guest of honor should plan on sending handwritten thank you notes to all their guests within two weeks of the event.
 It is also considered polite to send a small gift to the individuals who hosted the shower.

 Are you in need of any bridal shower invitations this spring?
-Stop by the shop and take a glance at what persnickety has available!
+We’d love to help you shower the bride with love!